Special offer

 Offer a paid internship or co-op

 Students who are not being paid for their time might not be as committed to their work.
-Similarly, students that have bills or other expenses to manage likely won’t have the time to work for free, so you could be losing your chance to hire a star intern or co-op student if you don’t offer to fund them.
+Similarly, students who have bills or other expenses to manage likely won’t have the time to work for free, so you could be losing your chance to hire a star intern or co-op student if you don’t offer to fund them.

 Be clear about the opportunity you’re offering the intern or co-op student